NordicSemiconductor/bluetooth-numbers-database/README.md

 | code  | `Integer` | Decimal value representing a Company as defined in the [official list of assigned Company Identifiers of the Bluetooth Specification](https://www.bluetooth.com/specifications/assigned-numbers/company-identifiers/). | **Yes** |
 | name | `String` | Name of the Company | **Yes** |

-This structure is only used for one purpose, which is to mirror  the Official Bluetooth SIG Specification regarding Manufacturers (Companies).
+This structure is a mirror of the official Bluetooth Specification.
+It is added as a convenience so that each application does not need to download and transfrom the online listings at the Bluetooth official website.
+Note that registration of new Company Identifiers must go through official channels at Bluetooth SIG.
 The full JSON Schema for the Company ID Data Structure can be found [here](https://github.com/NordicSemiconductor/bluetooth-uuid-database/blob/master/v1/company_schema.json).

 ## Rules and Contributions